 Parkland Center for Clinical Innovation implemented PARADE technology two years ago.
 Software screens all adult patients at the point of hospitalization and flags people at high risks of adverse drug events.
 PARADE screened more than 87.000 patients and prevented more than 2000 of such events, saving $17 million dollars by reducing readmissions and eliminating adverse drug events.

 Augusta Health’s AI-powered early warning system that gathers EHR data, processes them, and delivers real-time warnings to clinicians helped save 282 people from death from sepsis.
 They ran an automated process that collects info from Rauland Bed System and clinical data from the EHR for all current inpatients and, when the life signs are out of the cutoff, the system alerts nurses.
 With this technology.
 Now, the sepsis mortality rate at August Health is 4.8% compared with 13.2% at the state level.
-If you want to develop a solution like this, answer to this email or contact us via the website.

 The usage of American Well’s telemedicine services at Penn State Health has resulted in amazing travel savings (almost 9 thousand miles!), increase in patient satisfaction, expansion of care management programs, and optimized workflow.